openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 #### Delete domain: `DELETE /domains/{domain_id}`

-Deleting a domain will delete all the entities owned by it (Users, Groups & Projects), as well as any Credentials and Role grants that relate to these entities.
+Deleting a domain will delete all the entities owned by it (Users, Groups, and Projects), as well as any credentials and role grants that relate to these entities.

 In order to minimize the risk of an inadvertent deletion of a domain and its entities, a domain must first be disabled (using the update domain API) before a successful delete domain API call can be made.
 Attempting to delete an enabled domain will result in an HTTP 403 Forbidden response.

 Response: